invividl/recipes-ratings-analysis/README.md

 ## Final Model

+### Classification Report for Final Model

+<iframe
+  src="assets/final-confusion_matrix.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Conclusion

-From our exploration of the Recipe and Reviews dataset, it can be seen that there is a very low correlation between the nutritional value of a food and the ratings it receives on a recipe website.
+From our exploration of the **Recipe and Ratings** dataset, it can be seen that there is a very low correlation between the nutritional value of a food and the ratings it receives on a recipe website.
 When running our model to predict the ratings from a variety of factors including calories, number of ingredients, protein, our final model was only able to get an accuracy of around [percent] percent.
 When referring back to the distribution of ratings and its relationship between these features, it is not a surprise that they have a hard time accurately predicting since the original data is so skewed and they had limited correlations.
 While we were unsuccessful in creating a highly accurate model to predict ratings from nutrition, the data can still be useful in hinting that good and bad nutrition have a similar popularity, which is a good sign for the future of the health and fitness industry.
 For the next steps of the research, it would be interesting to create predictions from a more evenly distributed dataset of ratings to see if it would make a difference from how we handled the uneven distribution (using weights).
 Additionally, finding a metric for taste would be interesting to see how that factor might affect ratings more than the nutritional content of the food.